 Juliana Delgado Lopera is an award-winning Colombian writer, historian, speaker and storyteller based in San Francisco.
-She’s the author of Quiéreme (Nomadic Press 2017) and ¡Cuéntamelo!
+They are the author of Quiéreme (Nomadic Press 2017) and ¡Cuéntamelo!
 (Aunt Lute 2017) an illustrated bilingual collection of oral histories by LGBT Latinx immigrants which won a 2018 Lambda Literary Award and a 2018 Independent Publisher Book Award.

-She's received two individual artist grant from the SF Arts Commission, a 2019 Ebony McKinney Award and was the recipient of the 2016 Jeanne Córdova Words Scholarship.
-Her work has been nominated for a Pushcart Prize and has appeared in Eleven Eleven, Foglifter, Four Way Review, Broadly, TimeOut Mag to name a few.
-She’s the former executive director of RADAR Productions a queer literary non-profit in San Francisco.
-Her debut novel Fiebre Tropical, which won the 2014 Jackson Literary Award, will be out Spring 2020 from The Feminist Press.
+They've received two individual artist grant from the SF Arts Commission, a 2019 Ebony McKinney Award and was the recipient of the 2016 Jeanne Córdova Words Scholarship.Their work has been nominated for a Pushcart Prize and has appeared in Eleven Eleven, Foglifter, Four Way Review, Broadly, TimeOut Mag to name a few.
+They are the former executive director of RADAR Productions a queer literary non-profit in San Francisco.
+Juliana's debut novel Fiebre Tropical, which won the 2014 Jackson Literary Award, will be out Spring 2020 from The Feminist Press.